NateEag/how-i-code/drafts/daily-routine.rst

 Goal-Achievement routine
 ------------------------

-Break goal into tasks
+Break goal into tasks (in shared task tracker if supported)

 For each task:

-Estimate completion time
+Estimate completion time (again, in tracker if supported)

 If estimate > 1 hour, break into smaller tasks, enqueue them, and break loop